OsirisML/OsirisML/README.md

 [Workflow Diagram PDF](OSirisML.pdf)

-This open-source tool is built off the work on passive OS detection nprint and nprintML.
+This open-source tool is built off the work on passive OS detection using nprint and nprintML.

 https://arxiv.org/pdf/2008.02695.pdf

+1. Labeling each source IP to its OS

-Given a PCAP file and identifying source IPs, a script is run to call `tcpdump` on the PCAP file for each source IP, so the model is given classiciation labels for each element.
+Given a `.pcap` file and identifying source IPs, `/preprocessing/tcp_dump.sh` is run to call `tcpdump` on the `.pcap` file for each source IP, so the model is given classiciation labels for each element. `tcpdump` takes arguments of the source IP and corresponding OS. **The source IP's must be provided in**  `/preprocessing/tcp_dump.sh`.

 https://www.tcpdump.org/

+2. Converting `.pcap` to tabular data `.npt`

-Using nprint, the open-source PCAP preprocessing tool, the PCAP data is transformed into `.npt` data.
+Using nprint, the open-source `.pcap` preprocessing tool, the `.pcap` data is transformed into `.npt` data.

 https://github.com/nprint/nprint

 Note: OSirisML is configured to work with `nprint-1.2.1`.
-To use a newer version, see nprint's github for installation instructions and replace the `tar` file in `/configure`
+To use a newer version, **see nprint's github for installation instructions** and replace the `tar` file in `/configure`.

+3. Combine the `.npt` files to a single labeled `.csv` file.

-These `.npt` files are combined to a single `CSV` file using a custom script in /preprocessing
+These `.npt` files are combined to a single `.csv` file using a custom `Python` script in `/preprocessing`.

+This script appends the corresponding label identified from the source IP to the last column of the `.csv` file.

+4. Apply machine learning model, XGBoost, to the labeled tabular data to create a classification model.

-This CSV file is split into `X_train`, `X_test`, `Y_train`, and `Y_test` data, where X is the `960` attributes of tabular data, and Y is the corresponding operating system classification.
+This `.csv` file is split into `X_train`, `X_test`, `Y_train`, and `Y_test` data, where X is the `960` attributes of tabular data, and Y is the corresponding operating system classification.
 This is done with `Pandas`, an open-source data manipulation tool.

 https://pandas.pydata.org/

-The payload and source IP bytes of the packet are dropped from the dataframe and not considered in the model.
+The payload and source IP bytes of the packet are dropped from the dataframe and not considered in the model to avoid data leakage and overfitting.

 This data is trained using `XGBoost`, an open-source machine learning tool that uses gradient boosting.
 By default, a test size of `0.2` is used, unless specified as an additional sys argument.
-See usage for `model/xgboostmodel.py`
+See usage for `model/xgboostmodel.py`.

 https://xgboost.readthedocs.io/en/stable/